How to Conduct Maritime Accident Investigations? Which Regulation Governs Them?

 SOLAS Convention provides that " Administration shall investigate an accident involving a vessel flying its flag, if such an investigation could assist in identifying regulatory problems that would have played a role in the accident".
 In the SOLAS Convention of 1960 and 1974 as amended, this provision was maintained and it was also taken up in the 1966 International Load Line Convention.

-According to the current Code of investigations, the conduct of investigation by the flag State is recommended in the case of accident or incident when it is likely to provide information that may help to prevent this type of accident.
-An event whose purpose is to improve maritime safety.
+According to the current International Maritime Organization- IMO's Code of investigations, the conduct of the investigation of maritime accidents by the flag State is mandatory when it is likely to provide information that may help to prevent this type of accident in the future, with the aim to improve maritime safety.

-Cooperation between technical and judicial investigations
+Cooperation between safety and criminal (i.e., judicial) investigations

-When an investigation is opened, the recording devices seized by the judicial authority shall, at their request, be made available to technical investigators who take a copy.
-The latter proceeds to the sampling to carry out examinations or analyzes, debris, fluids, parts, organs, assemblies or mechanisms which they consider necessary and contributing to the determination of the circumstances and the causes of the sea event, the accident or incident.
+Safety investigators can access and benefit all information collected by judicial services, even if they are covered by professional secrets or instruction.
+When an investigation is launched, the primary evidence collected by the judicial authority shall, at their request, be made available to safety investigators.
+Then, the latter, safety investigators, proceeds to the sampling to carry out examinations or analyzes, debris, fluids, parts, organs, assemblies, or mechanisms that they consider necessary and can assist in the determination of the circumstances and the causes of the accident or incident.
 This is done under the supervision of a judicial police officer and with the agreement, as the case may be, of the public prosecutor or the investigating judge.

 In addition, technical investigators have a right of meeting with any person directly or indirectly related to the accident or incident.
 However, this power of encounter carries some reservations.
 In addition, technical investigators may be held criminally liable, in particular for breach of professional secrecy.

-Cooperation between States in conducting the investigation
+Cooperation between States in Conducting the Safety Investigations of Maritime Accidents

 © 2018 Freedom of the sea